 Fjallraven’s environmental ethos

 Fjällräven is committed to sustainability and is working to reduce its environmental footprint.
-We love their approach to sustainability as it takes into account the design, materials, and production of their outdoor gear.
+I love their approach to sustainability as it takes into account the design, materials, and production of their outdoor gear.

 Durable design is important for the consumer but is even more important for the environment.
 When properly taken care of, Fjällräven products can last a lifetime.
 If an item of clothing or outdoor gear does get damaged, the simple design makes them easy to repair.
 They’ll also never go out of fashion!
 While Fjällräven does use some materials that do not come from nature, they will not use fluorocarbons, chemical compounds that will not break down.
 Fjällräven has a clear code of conduct that applies to their entire production chain and they compensate for their current carbon emissions as they work towards becoming carbon-neutral by 2025.